 As a writer, there is nothing more important than having the space for clear thoughts.
 It’s a blessing in disguise when you get some peaceful, undisturbed environment to write down your thoughts without interruption or distraction.
-To be able to completely focus on your writing is an advantage that most writer’s look for.
-With every writer making use of Microsoft word to put their thoughts down.
+To be able to completely focus on your writing is an advantage that most writers look for.
+Every writer makes use of Microsoft Word to put their thoughts down.
 The one thing that has come to an advantage here is the Focus mode that was introduced in 2011 in Word.
 This feature has been there for some time now but with more and more blog writers coming into the frame it has picked up a decent amount of popularity.

 Getting your Document into Focus Mode

-While you are working in your Word document you can get into Focus mode
+While you are working on your Word document you can get into Focus mode

 1. You can click on the View tab in the ribbon and choose Focus